hamidthri/mlp_custom/README.md

 ```
 # Usage
 ## Data Preparation
-The code generates synthetic data for two classes and splits it into training and testing sets.
+The code generates synthetic data for two classes and splits it into training and testing sets. you can change it based on your data.
 ```
 mean_class1, std_class1 = 10, 0.1
 mean_class2, std_class2 = 11, 0.2